chrplr/programming-psychology-experiments/docs/software-installation.md

 Install the version control software *Git*, following the instructions at
 <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>

+Under Windows, you will download the Git for Windows installer from <https://git-scm.com/download/win>

 :::{note} Windows only.
-   **IMPORTANT**: When proposed to adjust the PATH environment variable,  tick the box "Use Git and optional unix tools from the command line prompt".
+   **IMPORTANT**: During the installation, you can accept all defaults EXCEPT for the "Adjusting your PATH environment" page, where you must tick the box  "Use Git and optional unix tools from the command line prompt".
 (You can accept all the other defaults).
 :::

-### configuration
+### git local configuration

 After the installation, start `Git bash` if you are under Windows or open a terminal if you are under MacOSX or Linux (MacOS: type `terminal` in the Spotlight search field; Linux: press `Ctrl-Alt-T` ), and type the following lines, after replacing `firstname`, `lastname` and `your_email` by your personal information: